RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Graphics/RemoveSpriteSheet.md

 Removes the given spritesheet from memory, if it is already loaded.

 !!! note
-    - This function does not affect files in the datafile or device storage, only the engine memory.
+    This function does not affect files in the datafile or device storage, only the engine memory.

+!!! note
-    - Spritesheets loaded from animation files cannot be removed.
+    Spritesheets loaded from animation files cannot be removed.

 ## Parameters
 - `path`